MetaBarj0/environments/msys2/README.md

 ## Configuration

 Under the msys2 folder are various sub-folders containing configuration for various softwares.
-Several of configuratio files and folder are hidden (prefixed by '.') that is why those folders may at first look empty.
+Many configuration files and folders are hidden (prefixed by '.') that is why those items may at first look empty.

 ### Nomenclatura